TusharParlikar/Book---Backend/chapters/B02_EXPRESS_AND_ROUTING.md

 ### Homework:
 1. ✅ Complete the Blog API project
+2. ✅ Build at least TWO practice projects from above
-2. ✅ Get React fully working with backend
+3. ✅ Get React fully working with backend
-3. ✅ Practice all CRUD operations
+4. ✅ Practice all CRUD operations

 ---